National Dish of Sweden Ostkaka

 |fresh strawberries (sliced)||7 oz.|

-Ostkaka is a Swedish cheesecake which is typically topped with strawberries or eaten with other berry jams or fruit compotes.
+Ostkaka is a Swedish cheesecake that is typically topped with strawberries or eaten with other berry jams or fruit compotes.
 It is a sweet dessert that has origins in two parts of Sweden; Smaland and Halsingland.
 Osaka is always eaten warm as it is not as flavorful when eaten hot or cold.
 November 14th has been named the Day of Ostkaka in Sweden.

 Directions on how to Prepare Ostkaka